123456789_123456789_123456789_123456789_123456789_

 add_read_preference(sel, connection)

-if connection.features.sessions_enabled?
+if connection.description.logical_session_timeout

 apply_cluster_time!(sel, connection)

-if session && (acknowledged_write? || session.in_transaction?)
+apply_session_options(sel, connection) if session && (acknowledged_write? || session.in_transaction?)

 elsif session && session.explicit?